hounfodji/hounfodji/README.md

 ### :woman_technologist: About Me :

-- 👀 I’m interested in AI/ML.
+- 👀 I’m interested in AI/ML and Data Engineering.

 - 🌱 Currently, I'm expanding my skills in NLP.